springinpractice/sip-blog/source/book/index.markdown

 Create a directory somewhere on your filesystem to store your app configuration files for this book.
 For instance, I created

-`/Users/williewheeler/projects/sip/conf`
+    /Users/williewheeler/projects/sip/conf

-Go into your Maven `[user_directory]/.m2/settings.xml` configuration file (create it if it doesn't already exist&mdash;see the <a href="http://maven.apache.org/settings.html" target="_blank">Maven documentation</a>) and create a `sip.conf.dir` property pointing to whichever directory you want to use as the top-level configuration directory for the apps in this book.
+Go into your Maven `[user_directory]/.m2/settings.xml` configuration file (create it if it doesn't already exist&mdash;see the [Maven documentation](http://maven.apache.org/settings.html)) and create a `sip.conf.dir` property pointing to whichever directory you want to use as the top-level configuration directory for the apps in this book.
 Here's a simple example of an `settings.xml` file:

     <?xml version="1.0" encoding="utf-8"?>
     <settings>